iamseonghoon/iamseonghoon/README.md

 - Operating Systems (CSI3101) as a TA at Yonsei University (2018 Spring)

 ### ✨ Teachnical Skills
-- Spoken Languages: English, Korean
+- Spoken Languages: Korean, English
 - Programming Languages: C, C++, Python, JavaScript  (Also, I have some experience in Java, Go, and so on.)